RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 <br>
 ## Intermediate version

-The first relevant change that should be discussed was the division of the general controller created into the straight controller and the curve controller, giving to the fist one a greater speed and the second one a greater rotation.
+The first relevant change that should be discussed, was the division of the general controller created into the straight controller and the curve controller, giving to the fist one a greater speed and the second one a greater rotation.
 Later, the curve controller was subdivided into two controllers, the light curve controller and the heavy curve controller, giving to the first one a light rotation, with the idea of making smooth transitions between states.